xformerfhs/padora-go/README.md

 The program that is presented here has been developed to show how such an attack is performed.
 It makes it possible to follow the exact steps needed for the attack.
-It is intended to further the understanding of the attack in order to make it possible to defend against it.
+It is meant to be used for educational purposes and intended to further the understanding of the attack in order to make it possible to defend against it.

 ## Learning